Topics, D

 Decision Theory > see game.

-Decoherence > s.a. black hole information and thermodynamics; quantum cosmology; semiclassical quantum mechanics; vacuum.
+Decoherence > s.a. decoherence in specific systems; semiclassical quantum mechanics; vacuum.

 Decoherent Histories Formulation of Quantum Theory > see quantum histories.